October 10, 2024

 5 Reasons Why your Spider Plant Leaves are Bending

-Spider plants are known for being probably the most resilient houseplant.
+Spider plants are known for being probably the toughest houseplant.
 And for looking great, of course!

-But while they are definitely resilient they occasionally get bent or curled leaves, which can make them look less beautiful than they usually are.
+But while they are definitely resilient they occasionally get bent or curled leaves, which can make them look a lot less beautiful than they usually are.

 Thankfully the cause is usually pretty simple to diagnose.
-So in this guide we’ll look at the main reasons behind bent leaves and also the practical solutions to keep your spider plants looking their best.
+So in this guide we’ll look at the main reasons behind bent leaves and also the ways to fix them and keep your spider plants looking their best.

-Watering issues top the list when it comes to spider plant woes.
+Watering issues top the list when it comes to problems with spider plants.
 Both underwatering and overwatering can cause the leaves to bend or droop.

 Fix: